BDC Hamburger Icon

 You have many options when adding a second monitor to your workstation to create a more productive workspace.
 Here are a few recommendations:

 • Dell Ultrasharp U2415: This monitor has a wide-screen display, good color reproduction, a zero-frame design and a tall aspect ratio.
-It doesn’t have speakers or HDR support, however.
-Daniel Foley Carter, director at SEO-Audits.io, said this monitor’s $300 price makes it a good option for individuals seeking an ergonomic dual-monitor arrangement.
+It doesn’t have speakers or high dynamic range support, however.
+Daniel Foley Carter, director at SEO Audits IO, said this monitor’s around $300 price makes it a good option for individuals seeking an ergonomic dual-monitor arrangement.
+Stocks are running low, so check out Amazon or Dell’s website for potential discounts and availability.

-• LG 29UM68-P: Gergo Vari, founder and CEO of Lensa, recommended this 29-inch ultrawide IPS monitor.
-It’s affordable, at around $200; offers a high-quality resolution; and is compatible with both Macs and PCs.
+• LG 29UM68-P: Gergo Vari, founder and CEO of Lensa, recommended this 29-inch 21:9 ultrawide in-plane switching (IPS) monitor.
+It’s affordable, offers a high-quality resolution and is compatible with both Macs and PCs.
+Stocks are also running low on this as it has been superseded by later models but it’s still worth getting.
+We’ve seen prices as low as $130.

 Mark Fairlie and Evonne Roman contributed to this article.
-Source interviews were conducted for a previous version of this article.
+Some source interviews were conducted for a previous version of this article.

 Did you find this content helpful?